urbit/urbit.org-reloaded/content/faq.md

 ### How is Arvo connected to Ethereum? {#arvo-ethereum}

-When an Arvo ship (instance) is started for the first time, you must use a "keyfile" containing the private keys for your Azimuth point's networking keys.
+When an Arvo ship (instance) is started for the first time, you must use a "keyfile" containing the private keys for your identity's networking keys.
 Azimuth uses the Ethereum blockchain as its decentralized ledger.

 See our [Getting Started](@/docs/getting-started/_index.md) guide to learn how to get your ship onto the Arvo network.